Jokotoba

 Jokotoba (序詞), literally meaning "preface word", is a figure of speech found in discourse related to Japanese waka poetry.
-Jokotoba expressions are set before certain words, and makes use of wordplay through similes, kakekotoba and homonyms.
+Jokotoba expressions are set before certain words, and make use of wordplay through similes, kakekotoba and homonyms.

 History and usage

 The makurakotoba is closely related to the jokotoba as a figure of speech in Japanese waka poetry.
 The main differences are that jokotoba are not restricted by the number of syllables, and so have greater freedom in terms of length, and they do not have fixed objects which they modify, and so are more bountiful in terms of creativity.
 For these reasons, in comparison to makurakotoba, jokotoba can be seen to be more complex expressions in terms of content.

 There are two types of jokotoba: ushin-no-jo (有心の序) and mushin-no-jo (無心の序).
 Ushin-no-jo connect or associate through semantic meaning, while mushin-no-jo connect or associate through phonetic pronunciation.